tangmi/decors/README.md

 You then install decors globally and run `decors ~/Sites -w -b http://www.example.com`.

-Now, you can develop your app as if your remote backend API is available locally:
+Now, you can develop your app as if your remote back-end API is available locally:

 ```
 http://localhost:9000